Lac Guéret East Graphite Property

 Fieldwork has commenced on the property.
 The objective of the Phase 1 work program is to delineate prospective Graphite zones.

 During prospecting the first Graphite bearing zone on the Property has been discovered.
 The Graphite bearing zone, which is traceable at surface extends a minimum of 55 metres, has a mean true width of 4-5 metres and is trending NE.
 Graphite occurs as flake crystals.
 Rock Samples have been sent to AGAT Labs for assays.
-Results of the assays from prospecting and other fieldwork will be released when received by the company.
+Results of the assays from prospecting and other fieldwork will be released when received and interpreted by the company.

 Berkwood intends to follow Phase 1 with a Phase 2 work program, consisting of an Electromagnetic Survey and field prospecting of anomalies, stripping, trenching and sampling.
 The objective of Phases 1 and 2 is to generate targets for drill testing in a potential Phase 3 work program, as timing and funds permit.